Install Chef Automate¶

 Your Chef Automate server will not be available for use until you either agree to apply the configuration, or manually run sudo automate-ctl reconfigure.

-After setup successfully completes, the admin credentials and builder password are reported in the completion output; however, they are also saved to /etc/delivery/ENTERPRISE_NAME-admin-credentials.
+After setup successfully completes and a configuration has been applied, login credentials are reported in the completion output; however, they are also saved to /etc/delivery/ENTERPRISE_NAME-admin-credentials.

-And if you don’t have DNS, define it in /etc/hosts:
+And if you don’t have DNS, specify the fully-qualified domain names for your Chef server and Chef Automate server in /etc/hosts:

 CHEF_SERVER_IP CHEF_SERVER_FQDN AUTOMATE_SERVER_IP AUTOMATE_SERVER_FQDN